quattor/quattor.github.com/_posts/2012-03-22-blog-initial-entry.md

 Blog Entry
 ----------

-First entry from 13th Quattor Workshop, hosted by Morgan Stanley in Budapest.
+First entry from the last day of the 13th Quattor Workshop, hosted by Morgan Stanley in Budapest.

-We are discussing package management tools.
+We have been discussing package management tools.

+Now, Cal is introducing the new build tools.

+The next workshop will be in Gent.
+Wouter will check possible dates.